-DFT 231 Jig & Fixture Design
+lig & Fixture Design

-Prerequisites: DFT 112 and MEC 210 or MEC 250
+DFT 112 and MEC 210 or MEC 250 or MEC 252 Prerequisites: Corequisites:

 This course introduces the study of jigs and fixtures.
 Topics include different types, components, and uses of jigs and fixtures.
 Upon completion, students should be able to analyze, design, and complete a set of working drawings for a jig or fixture.